 Lime should be added if the soil pH is below 5.8, with the target pH being 6.2-6.5.
 If lime is needed, both a dolomitic or calcitic lime can be used and additional Ca as gypsum may be needed on larger seed varieties.
-In addition to reducing soil acidity, calcitic lime supplies the plant nutrient Ca while dolomitic lime supplies both Ca and Mg.
+In addition to reducing soil acidity, calcitic lime supplies the Ca while dolomitic lime supplies both Ca and Mg.
 Peanut responds very little to direct fertilization of most nutrients.
-However, Ca is needed in high levels by peanut for developing a viable seed.
+An application of lime can improve the availability of Ca, Mg, and P and decrease aluminum toxicity.
 High levels of Ca are not necessary to grow a healthy plant.
+However, Ca is needed in high levels for developing a viable seed.
 The amount of Ca taken up by the plant is dependent on the concentration in soil solution and on the amount of water moving into the plant.
-Calcium is the element most commonly deficient for peanut.
-Calcium deficiency results in high incidence of pod rot and unfilled pods called "pops".
+Calcium deficiency results in high incidence of pod rot and unfilled pods called "pops."
 These peanuts also have lower germination if saved for seed.
 Georgia research has shown that Ca applied as lime should not be turned under and that turned under lime had yields similar to no lime.
-Even though peanut has a lower Ca requirement than soybean or cowpea, peanut does have an exceptional need for Ca for seed maturation and quality.
+Even though peanut has a lower Ca requirement than soybean or cowpea, peanut does have a significant need for Ca for seed maturation and quality.
 Lime should be applied to fields well in advance of planting and may be applied to strip tilled fields as a surface application.
 For those growers who use minimum tillage and strip tillage, surface applications are acceptable.
-We have long term plots that have not been turned or had lime incorporated for 35 years that are still producing good crop yields.
+We have long-term rotations with peanuts that have not been turned or had lime incorporated for 35 years that are still producing good crop yields.
 A high Ca and P layer can develop in the top two to three inches after many years of surface applications of fertilizer and lime.
-Calcium is routinely applied as gypsum at pegging on sandy soils for rapid replenishment of soil solution Ca. This is not as necessary on heavier soils that have higher diffusion gradients toward the pods.
+Calcium is routinely applied as gypsum at pegging on sandy soils for rapid replenishment of soil solution Ca. This is not as necessary on heavier soils or fields with irrigation that have higher diffusion gradients toward the pods.
 Since peanuts are often grown on sandy soils, which are drought prone, there is a limited ability of these soils to replenish the soil solution Ca. Heavier soils and irrigated soils are better able to supply needed Ca for proper uptake.
-The Ca needs are primarily for pod and seed development and not for growing a healthy plant.
 Test soils and apply needed amounts of Ca for good yields and quality.